Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 * Error/Warning reporting system;
 * Parallel processing mode.

-Please note that the other options of the base class are not supported here and will have no effect.
+Note that the other options of the base class are not supported here and will have no effect.

 <b>History support</b> allows tracking modification of the input shape in terms of Modified, IsDeleted and Generated.
 By default, the history is collected, but it is possible to disable it using the method *TrackHistory(false)*.
 On the low-level the history information is collected by the history tool *BRepTools_History*, which can be accessed through the method *BOPAlgo_RemoveFeatures::History()*.

-<b>Error/Warning reporting system</b> - allows obtaining the extended overview of the Errors/Warnings occurred during the operation.
-As soon as any error appears the algorithm stops working.
-The warnings allow continuing the job, informing the user that something went wrong.
+<b>Error/Warning reporting system</b> allows obtaining the extended overview of the Errors/Warnings occurred during the operation.
+As soon as any error appears, the algorithm stops working.
+The warnings allow continuing the job and informing the user that something went wrong.
 The algorithm returns the following errors/warnings:
-* BOPAlgo_AlertUnsupportedType - the alert will be given as an error if the input shape does not contain any solids, and as a warning if the input shape contains not only solids, but also other shapes;
+* *BOPAlgo_AlertUnsupportedType* - the alert will be given as an error if the input shape does not contain any solids, and as a warning if the input shape contains not only solids, but also other shapes;
-* BOPAlgo_AlertNoFacesToRemove - the error alert is given in case there are no faces to remove from the shape (nothing to do);
+* *BOPAlgo_AlertNoFacesToRemove* - the error alert is given in case there are no faces to remove from the shape (nothing to do);
-* BOPAlgo_AlertUnableToRemoveTheFeature - the warning alert is given to inform the user the removal of the feature is not possible.
+* *BOPAlgo_AlertUnableToRemoveTheFeature* - the warning alert is given to inform the user the removal of the feature is not possible.
 The algorithm will still try to remove the other features;
-* BOPAlgo_AlertRemoveFeaturesFailed - the error alert is given in case if the operation was aborted by the unknown reason.
+* *BOPAlgo_AlertRemoveFeaturesFailed* - the error alert is given in case if the operation was aborted by the unknown reason.

 For more information on the error/warning reporting system please see the chapter @ref occt_algorithms_ers "Errors and warnings reporting system" of Boolean operations user guide.

 <b>Parallel processing mode</b> - allows running the algorithm in parallel mode obtaining the result faster.

 The algorithm has certain limitations:
 * Intersection of the surfaces of the connected faces adjacent to the feature should not be empty.
 It means, that such faces should not be tangent to each other.
 If the intersection of the adjacent faces will be empty, the algorithm will be unable to trim the faces correctly and, most likely, the feature will not be removed.
 * The algorithm does not process the INTERNAL parts of the solids, they are simply removed during reconstruction.

 Note, that for successful removal of the feature, the extended faces adjacent to the feature should cover the feature completely, otherwise the solids will not be rebuild.
 Take a look at the simple shape on the image below:
 @figure{/user_guides/modeling_algos/images/modeling_algos_rf_im001.png,"",220}